fmrtl73/pxdocs/content/reference/CLI/volume-trim.md

 ## Automatic filesystem trim operations

+Automatic filesystem trim is disabled by default.
 You can enable automatic filesystem trimming (auto fstrim) at the volume, node, or cluster level.
 When all of the following conditions are met, auto fstrim monitors the unused space in all filesystems mounted on Portworx volumes and automatically triggers a trim job to return unused space back to the pool, and you do not have to manually issue trim jobs:

 * Volumes have `nodiscard` enabled
 * Auto fstrim is enabled at the cluster level _or_ on the node where the volume is attached